HTRDR-PLANETS(1) | General Commands Manual | HTRDR-PLANETS(1) |

 observation position (option -C

-rendering algorithm is based on Monte Carlo integration, which consists for
+algorithms are based on Monte Carlo integration, which involves simulating a

 htrdr‑planets